-Supplementary Figure 4.
-The comutation frequencies between known MM driver genes and KRAS alleles.
+Supplementary Figure 7.
+The comutation frequencies between known MM driver genes or tumor suppressors and KRAS alleles.
 The color is correlated with the comutation frequency (the fraction of cells with the KRAS allele that also have a mutation in the other driver gene), indicated in each cell.
 Bold percent values indicate statistical significance of a comutation interaction (see Methods).
 The bar plot along the top indicates the number of samples with the KRAS allele, and the bar plot on the right indicates the number of samples with a mutation in the gene.